 We focus our resources on families at 250% or below of the Federal Poverty Level with children ages 0 to 8 (including pre-natal).
 Priority is given to single parents and families at 185% or below of Federal Poverty Level.

-Making Life Work desires the following for our participants:
+Mobility Mentoring desires the following outcomes for our participants:

 - Families have the vision, confidence and ability to transform their lives and achieve economic self-sufficiency.